cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

 :+1::tada: Thank you :tada::+1:

-Please email [support@cyber-dojo.org](mailto:support@cyber-dojo.org 'Supporting cyber-dojo') if you have any questions or can offer support,
+Please email [support@cyber-dojo.org](mailto:support@cyber-dojo.org 'Supporting cyber-dojo') if you have any questions or can offer support.

 # Contributing to cyber-dojo's Language & Test-Framework (LTF) start-points